 Fund manager commentary

 The Company’s performance against the listed private equity sector continues to be strong.
-Over each of three, five and ten years, both our share price and net asset value total return have substantially outperformed the peer group average1.
+Over each of three, five and ten years our net asset value total return has outperformed the peer group average1.

 A total of £23.1 million was invested in the quarter.
 The largest was Graphite Capital’s acquisition of ICR, a provider of repair and maintenance services to the energy industry.
 The Company’s share of this investment was £10.9 million.